-Through its wholly-owned subsidiary, FHL, Jura holds Working Interests in three Exploration Licenses (Badin IV North, Badin IV South and Kandra) and one Lease (Ayesha), each of which is operated by PEL.
-These Exploration Licenses and Leases cover a total area of 2,444.58 sq.Km in the Lower Indus Basin, as more particularly described below.
+Through its wholly-owned subsidiary, FHL, Jura holds Working Interests in two Exploration Licenses (Badin IV North and Badin IV South), three Leases (Ayesha, Aminah, and Ayesha North) and exploration rights within the Kandra Lease, each of which is operated by PEL.
+These Exploration Licenses and Leases cover a total area of 2,424.87 Sq.Km in the Lower and Middle Indus Basin, as more particularly described below.